 Pupil attainment is outstanding.
-2014 saw the introduction of a new National Curriculum and a new system of National Curriculum Assessments at Key Stage 2 (year 6) began in 2016.
-These changes mean that this year's results are only comparable with 2016.
-Our results confirm that the school has continued to ensure our pupils achieve very high KS2 outcomes and pupil attainment in 2017 was significantly above the National average in all three subjects tested or assessed (Reading, Writing and Numeracy).
+Our results confirm that the school has continued to ensure our pupils achieve very high KS2 progress and outcomes and pupil attainment in 2018 was significantly above the National average in all three subjects tested or assessed (Reading, Writing and Numeracy).